uho/sciore-simpledb-maven/README.txt

   program will not run unless this package in its classpath.
 Note that you could install the entire SimpleDB server code on a client machine, but that is overkill.
 All you need is simpledb.remote.

-  Each client program provided with SimpleDB connects to the database server located at "localhost".
-If the client is to be run from a different machine than the server, then its source code must be modified so that localhost is replaced by the domain name (or IP address) of the server machine.

   The studentClient folder contains client code for a simple university student-course database.
 The folder contains two subfolders, named